 Possibly because the results of modern hair transplants are so impressive, there’s much less stigma and social judgment around opting for this type of enhancement.
 And the scientific advances have helped hair transplants to become much more affordable and accessible, making this procedure a viable option for a much larger proportion of the population, making it an increasingly mainstream solution for hair loss issues.

-With the increasing popularity of all types of hair transplants – from the conventional requirement for a fuller hairline and crown, to the new facial hair enhancements such as beard and eyebrow transplants – the notion of supplementing what nature provided has become a relatively commonplace and socially acceptable option for people from all walks of life.
+With the increasing popularity of all types of hair transplants – from the conventional requirement for a fuller, more even hairline and crown, to the new facial hair enhancements such as beard transplants and eyebrow transplants – the notion of supplementing what nature provided has become a relatively commonplace and socially acceptable option for people from all walks of life.

 Whatever the reasons for preferring privacy around any personal enhancements, the current climate of working from home and limited socialising make it an ideal time to get the procedure done.
 For those favouring discretion, this unusual time of reduced activities is a perfect opportunity to recover in private and take good care of the newly transplanted hair as it begins to take on its permanent and natural-looking end results.